stoeps13/connections-doc/source/connectors/icec/cec-news-overview.md

 Content Creation

+!!! note
-**Note:** If you encounter problems with loading images, review your image settings in the Admin Dashboard.
+    If you encounter problems with loading images, review your image settings in the Admin Dashboard.
 For more information, see [Handling external images](cec-handling-external-images.md).

 ## Other { .section}